Dain Kane

 Dain Kane (born June 6, 1962) is a politician from the state of Hawaii, United States.
 Kane was elected as a councilman in Maui County for four consecutive terms.
 He served as the Council chairman for two years and the Budget and Finance chairman.

 Early life and education

 Kane was born and raised on the Hawaiian island of Kauai.
 He attended Kamehameha Schools on Oahu as well as Wilcox Elementary School and Kauai High and Intermediate School in Lihue.
 While attending Kauai High, Kane was very active in athletics, competing in football and in swimming.
 He was a member of the varsity swim team and qualified for the state championship in the 50m and 100m freestyle events.
 He was a member of the varsity football team that won the KIF championship.
 Kane was named to the all-KIF team.

-Kane attended the University of Hawaii and graduated in 1985 with a bachelor's degree in secondary education and a minor in geography.
-While at the University of Hawaii, Kane was a member of the varsity swim team.
+Kane attended the University of Hawaiʻi and graduated in 1985 with a bachelor's degree in secondary education and a minor in geography.
+While at the University of University of Hawaiʻi, Kane was a member of the varsity swim team.